TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 1. Make a new branch to deploy from by running `git branch gh-pages`.
 You only need to do this the first time you deploy.
 The rest of the steps should be done every time you deploy or redeploy your project.
 1. Make sure you have all your work committed.
 You can use `git status` to see if there's anything that needs committing.
-1. Run `git checkout gh-pages && git merge main --no-edit` to change branch so that you're ready to deploy.
+1. Run `git checkout gh-pages && git merge main --no-edit` to change branch and sync your changes from `main` so that you're ready to deploy.
 1. Now let's bundle our application into `dist` with your build command.
 For now, that's `npx webpack`.
 1. Now there are a few more commands.
 Run each of these in order.